What is animal assisted therapy?

 - Non-employee confidentiality agreement

-After proof of documentation you will complete 1-2 observation sessions with Jenny Ventker, animal assisted therapy program director, OR Heather Crabbe, assistant to the program director, to ensure the clinic is a good fit for you and your dog.
-Observations are based on pass/fail criteria which is available in the volunteer packet.
+After proof of documentation, you will complete 1-2 observation sessions with Jenny Ventker, animal assisted therapy program director, to ensure the clinic is a good fit for you and your dog.
+Observations are based on pass/fail criteria, which are available in the volunteer packet.